Samsung visits GHS, donates $10,000 to program

 To showcase the momentum Solve For Tomorrow has afforded the school within the STEM pathway, Samsung personnel met with district administrators, teachers and students during their tour of the newly renovated high school.

-Throughout the tour, Samsung executive vice president David Steel and Nebraska Third District congressman Adrian Smith saw how classrooms have incorporated the technology.
+Throughout the tour, Samsung executive vice president David Steel and congressman Adrian Smith saw how classrooms have incorporated the technology.

 Steel said his favorite part of the tour was visiting Broc Brown’s classroom.